Choose between the Galaxy S9 and the iPhone X

 Speed

 The motors on both these phones are beasts, but it's hard to compare them without the S9 in our hands.
-The S9s are powered by Qualcomm's Snapdragon 845 or Samsung Exynos 9810 depending on your region, while the iPhone has Apple's A11 Bionic chip on the iPhone X. You'll have to wait for our benchmark testing to see them both in action.
+The S9s are powered by Qualcomm's Snapdragon 845 or the Samsung Exynos 9810, depending on your region, while the iPhone has Apple's A11 Bionic chip on the iPhone X.

+Our early tests of the Qualcomm 845 yielded strong results versus other Android phones when we benchmarked "white box" phones earlier this month -- though it's unclear if the Galaxy S9's Snapdragons will be optimized at the same speeds.
+Similar tests by Anandtech on the new Exynos chip were decidedly less encouraging, but the site noted that it was unclear if its test unit was representative of the final shipping product.

+To that end, you'll have to wait for benchmarking tests from CNET and others once we get final consumer versions of the phones.

 Battery

-Note: Editors' note: Originally published at 4 a.m.
-PT.
-Updated at 9:27 a.m.
-PT with news on DxO test, Anandtech benchmarks and additional context.